gisewaltzer/Tech-Blog/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

- * GIVEN a CMS-style blog site
- * WHEN I visit the site for the first time
- THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
+ I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in.

- WHEN I click on the homepage option
- THEN I am taken to the homepage
- WHEN I click on any other links in the navigation THEN I am prompted to either sign up or sign in
+ I am prompted to either sign up or sign in.

- WHEN I choose to sign up
+ I choose to sign up.

- THEN I am prompted to create a username and password WHEN I click on the sign-up button
+ I am prompted to create a username and password

- THEN my user credentials are saved and I am logged into the site WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password WHEN I am signed in to the site
+ I click on the sign-up button, my user credentials are saved and I am logged into the site.

+ I revisit the site at a later time and choose to sign in.

+ I am prompted to enter my username and password.

- THEN I see navigation links for the homepage, the dashboard, and the option to log out WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created WHEN I click on an existing blog post
+ I am signed in to the site, then I see a navigation links for the homepage, the dashboard, and the option to log out.

+ I click on the homepage option in the navigation, then I am taken to the homepage and presented with existing blog posts that include the post title and the date created.

- WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
+ I click on an existing blog post, when I enter a comment and click on the submit button while signed in, then the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created.

- WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
+ When I click on the dashboard option in the navigation, then I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post.

- WHEN I click on the button to add a new blog post THEN I am prompted to enter both a title and contents for my blog post WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard WHEN I click on the logout option in the navigation THEN I am signed out of the site
+ When I click on the button to add a new blog post, then I am prompted to enter both a title and contents for my blog post.

+ When I click on one of my existing posts in the dashboard, then I am able to delete or update my post and taken back to an updated dashboard.

+ When I click on the logout option in the navigation, then I am signed out of the site

- WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
+ When I am idle on the site for more than a set time, then I am able to view comments but I am prompted to log in again before I can add, update, or delete comments.

   ## Table of Contents
   * [Installation](#installation)